2003 Champ Car World Series

 The intended final event, scheduled to be held in Fontana, California on November 9 was canceled due to wildfires, one of which was known as the "Grand Prix Fire", burning in and around San Bernardino County.

 The Drivers' Champion was Paul Tracy.
 Rookie of the Year was Sébastien Bourdais.
 At the end of the season, the operations of a now bankrupt CART were assumed by Open-Wheel Racing Series, who continued to brand its top series as the Champ Car World Series.
+Cosworth (backed by Ford) became the sports sole engine supplier for this season following defection of Honda and Toyota to the rival IRL series for 2003.

 The season was the first since 1993 not to feature Michael Andretti.

 Drivers and teams

-With the departure of Honda and Toyota to the Indy Racing League for the 2003 season, Cosworth became the exclusive engine supplier for the CART series.
-Their 2.65L XFE turbo V8 powerplant continued to be badged by Ford.
-Bridgestone continued on as an exclusive tire supplier for the series.
+With the departure of Honda and Toyota to the Indy Racing League (IRL) for the 2003 season, Cosworth became the exclusive engine supplier for the CART series.
+Their turbocharged 2.65L XFE V8 engine continued to be badged by Ford.
+Bridgestone continued on as the exclusive tire supplier for the series.
 Starting in 2003, CART began branding itself as the Champ Car World Series, and a marketing agreement between CART and the two suppliers resulted in the full branding of "Bridgestone Presents the Champ Car World Series Powered by Ford."

 The following teams and drivers competed in the 2003 Champ Car World Series season.